-- By evaluating the integrals in a limit where they simplify. - Large mass limit.
-Small mass limit.
-[Smirnov '02] - Even massless integrals can be evaluated by adding masses to them, and connecting the large mass limit to the massless limit via the differential equations. - Using the knowledge of the analytic properties of the integrals. - E.g.: enforcing regularity in the kinematic limits.
-[Gehrmann, Remiddi '00] - From partial knowledge of the integrals values, such as a Mellin moment. - One can integrate over the semi-inclusive integrals to obtain the fully inclusive ones.
-[Gituliar '15]
+- Also applicable to the massless integrals: one can add masses to them, and connect the large mass limit to the massless limit via the differential equations. - Using the knowledge of the analytic properties of the integrals. - E.g.: enforcing regularity in the kinematic limits.

+[Gehrmann, Remiddi '00]

+- From partial knowledge of the integrals values, such as a Mellin moment. - One can integrate over the semi-inclusive integrals to obtain the fully inclusive ones.
+[Gituliar '15; VM '22]